Compilers

 Books

-- Crafting a Compiler (required)
+- Crafting a Compiler (optional)

 -

-The Famous Dragon Book (required)
+The Famous Dragon Book (optional)

 Two of the authors are ACM Turing Award winners. - Compiler Construction by Niklaus Wirth